MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-hub.md

 ## Enrichment results

-To see an overview of the enrichment results
+After a completed enrichment run, you can review the enrichment results.

 1. Go to **Data** > **Enrichment**.
-1. Click on the relevant enrichment that you want information about.
+1. Select the enrichment that you want information about.

-All enrichments show basic information such as the number of enriched profiles, a preview of the generated enrichment entity, and the number of enriched profiles over time after the enrichment finishes.
-Some also show the *number of customers enriched by field* which provides a drill-down into the coverage of each enriched field.
+All enrichments show basic information such as the number of enriched profiles, a preview of the generated enrichment entity, and the number of enriched profiles over time.
+Some also show the *Number of customers enriched by field* which provides a drill-down into the coverage of each enriched field.

 :::image type="content" source="media/enrichments-results.png" alt-text="Enrichments results page.":::

-Some enrichments also shows information specific to the type of enrichment.
-You can find more information in the documentation for the relevant enrichment.
+Some enrichments also show information specific to the type of enrichment.
+Refer to the documentation for the relevant enrichment for more information.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]